 - Check the connection of network: Check your home network, the mining pool to make sure all the network are working well.

-- Check other devices in your network: Is there any possible that some other devices occupy the IP address of your miner?
+- Check other devices on your network: Is there any possibility that some other devices occupy the IP address of your miner?
 Try to unplug all other devices(for example, other miners if you have several) in your network to run only the miner.

-- Change an internet explorer when you try to login the configuration page of the miner.
+- Change the internet explorer when you try to login the configuration page of the miner.

-- Change a network for the miner: Try to change a router for the miner, or, move miners to another place, for example, your office.
+- Change the network for the miner: Try to change a router for the miner, or, move the miner to another place.

 - Change to another pool.

 - Check the miner: Have any heat sinks fallen off?
-Give the machine a gentle shake and double-check that no heat sinks have become loose or fallen off in transit.
+Give the machine a gentle shake, see if you hear fallen heat sinks or parts.